Home

 I've been having fun leaning into the office visuals:

-• Click the corkboard to open the todo list.
+• Click the corkboard to open the office's task board.

 • Click the framed sign on the wall to edit the "office rules" (the office-wide system prompt).